Troubleshoot

 Issue: When an instructor opens the Student Portfolio and clicks on a specific item to view it, a “loading the data” message appears, and the data never loads.
 Likewise, students can see all items listed in their Portfolios but clicking on an individual item doesn't open it.

-Install the most current version of Adobe Flash Player (as of 5/1/11, the latest version for Windows and Firefox is 10.2.159.1).
+Install the most current version of Adobe Flash Player (as of 9/1/12, the latest version for Windows and Firefox is 11.4.402.265).
 Then restart all Internet Explorer browsers before attempting to access the Portfolios again.
 Click here to see what version of Flash player you are using.
-You can visit the Adobe downloads page for the latest downloads or click here for the latest version.

 Issue: Long jobs, such as the Formal Report Project in Unit 18, which is typed sequentially from Lessons 86 through 89, take longer to score.